Jyothyrajs/CFG_Project/Homework_2.md

 Initially work together to code the basic requirements to ensure everyone has an understanding of how the to-do list will work by partaking in a group coding session over Zoom.
 The team will then adopt agile development style using jira to plan the subsequent tasks to be completed in mini-sprints until the deadline.
 We have created a github repo so that the work can be uploaded there and we can all see everyones progress.
 We intend to hold 15 minute Zoom meetings before each lesson a week to update each other, discuss the next stage of the project as well as regularly communicating on our slack group chat.
 We will also schedule longer-timed meetings when needed throughout the project.
 The additional features will be divided among the team as follows:

-Jyothyraj Sobhana:
+Jyothyraj Sobhana: Will do with program schedules and target suggestion

-Katarzyna Olszynska: Will focus on colour coding for priorisation of the tasks- 3 levels of urgency.
+Katarzyna Olszynska: Will focus on colour coding for prioritisation of the tasks- 3 levels of urgency.

 Lucianna Tomlin-Paul: Will work in implementing the point and reward aspects of the app.